Linuxfabrik/monitoring-plugins/TOOLS.md

 ### basket-compare

-Compare two Director baskets and print the differences as one table per object class (Datafield, Command, Host Template, Service Template, Service Set).
-Useful before committing a regenerated basket to see what actually changed.
+Compare two Director baskets and print the differences as tables per object class (Datafield, Command, Host Template, Service Template, Service Set).
+Reports the objects changed in both baskets.
+An import overwrites the objects it contains, so an object that exists on just one side is never touched; those `Only in ...` tables are hidden unless `--all` is given.
+Useful before committing a regenerated basket, or to compare a live export against the pristine committed basket to find manual modifications that a re-import would overwrite.

+A changed row shows the differing field with its `left` and `right` values.
+A whole added or removed sub-object (a service, a command argument or a field binding) is collapsed into a single row instead of one row per attribute.
+Field-binding rows name the datafield by its varname, and noise from the Director export (the `is_required` flag, and values stored as a number on one side and a string on the other) is suppressed.

 ```bash
 tools/basket-compare old-basket.json new-basket.json